 How to apply

-- a completed driver's licence application form (153.5 KB PDF)
+- a completed driver's licence application form (153.5 KB PDF).

 - evidence of identity.

-If you have a medical condition you maybe required to complete a certificate of fitness.
+If you have a medical condition you may be required to complete a certificate of fitness.

 What happens next

-You will be issued with a temporary licence and you should receive your new photo licence in the post within 3 weeks.
+You should receive your licence card in the post within 3 weeks.

 If your learner's permit has expired by more than 12 months, you will need to pass a learner's test.